What is a Virtual Warehouse?

 The key benefit of data virtualisation is that it allows us to construct a solution in a fraction of the time it takes to establish a data warehouse.

 Data virtualisation has alternative names such as physical data warehouse, data federation, virtual database, and decentralised data warehouse.
-Data virtualisation enables organizations to integrate data from various sources, keeping the data in-place so that you can generate reports and dashboards to create business value from the data.
+Data virtualisation enables organisations to integrate data from various sources, keeping the data in-place so that you can generate reports and dashboards to create business value from the data.
 It is an alternative approach to building a data warehouse, where you collect data from various sources and store a copy of the data in a new data store.

 Unlike a data warehouse, data virtualisation does not require data to be stored in a single database repository.
 It virtualises an organisation’s siloed data from multiple sources into a single, unified data view from which a variety of BI tools can draw insights.
 Data is accessed in its native or original form “as is” but appears as a unified data warehouse to users.